 The expansion and renovations to the Acton Arena & Community Centre in Halton Hills transformed the 15 year old facility, with an additional 50,000 sq. ft. of building area, a second NHL size ice pad, an open lobby with viewing to both rinks, a community room, spectator seats and exterior washrooms for use by the local sports teams.

 Crozier & Associates, as part of the MacLennon Jaunkalns Miller Architects’ team, provided civil site services engineering for the twinning of the arena and community centre as part of phased arena construction program for the Town of Halton Hills.

-The civil engineering design for the project included the addition of new parking, a design expansion of the stormwater management program, the relocation of a sewage lift station and relocation of other exterior services.
-The stormwater management component is targeting LEED Silver certification for this project.
+The civil engineering design for the project included the addition of new parking, an expansion of the stormwater management program, the relocation of a sewage lift station and relocation of other exterior services.
+The stormwater management component targeted LEED Silver certification for this project.